Is Apple A Rotting Tech Company, Or A Value Play That Will Bear Fruit For Years To Come?

 It's likely that the early wave of AR apps was premature, both in terms of technological capability and interest.
 Now that AR and VR and starting to gain some traction, Apple is placing its bets accordingly.

-Google's (GOOG) Glass failed miserably.
+Google's Glass failed miserably.
 Why?
 Too early and not enough practical uses.
-Apple's ability to recognize what we, the customer, will incorporate in our everyday lives set Apple apart from the competition.
+Apple's ability to recognize what we, the customer, will incorporate in our everyday lives sets Apple apart from the competition.

-Apple's iPad wasn't Apples' idea.
-A full 10 years before Apple launched the iPad in 2010, Microsoft launched Microsoft's touch input tablet computer.
+Apple's iPad wasn't Apple's idea.
+A full 10 years before Apple launched the iPad in 2010, Microsoft launched its touch input tablet computer.
 So how did Apple's iPad come to dominate the tablet space?
 According the Gates, Jobs "did some things better than I did.
 His timing in terms of when it came out, the engineering work, just the package that was put together.
 The tablets we had done before, weren't as thin, they weren't as attractive."

 They All Want a Bite

-Facebook (NASDAQ:FB), Samsung (OTC:SSNLF), Microsoft (MSFT), Qualcomm (NASDAQ:QCOM) all want a piece of this business and competition is heating up for both AR and VR.
+Facebook (NASDAQ:FB), Samsung (OTC:SSNLF), Microsoft, Qualcomm (NASDAQ:QCOM) all want a piece of this business and competition is heating up for both AR and VR.

 In Cook's opinion, AR has much broader potential that can affect mainstream consumers, while VR looks like it could remain a niche for the foreseeable future.